Zagidziran/chat-server-poc/README.md

+# Owerall

+### The name of the solution is Next Chat

+Next Chat is a prove of concept of chat server application.
+Tiny client is also included.

+The language of the solution is C# and platform is Net 5.0.

+The delivery form is the Helm chart.

+Redis and MySql is required dependencies.
+Included in the chart.

 # Contents

 ## Code
-A code is located at the root of repository.
-It's here:
+The code is located at the root of repository.

 ### .\Tests.Common
 Common classes used in tests projects.